shiroi27/Quote-Generator-Python/README.md

 ## 🚀 How to Run

 1. **Clone this repository** or download the ZIP

 2. Make sure you have Python installed
-3. Run the script using:
+3. Run the script using :

 ```bash
 python motivation_quotes.py
 ```